A functional limit theorem for additive functionals: Wright-Fisher Diffusions

-As our focus will be on the regime $\al_n \to 0$, the Feller condition at the left boundary point will not be satisfied, rendering it nonsingular.
-This implies, in particular, that information about the behavior there, additional to that contained in the generator \eqref{gen-WF}, needs to be specified separately.
-We choose instantaneous reflection there as it is not only the most interesting choice mathematically, but it also best fits our intended application to neuroscience.
-The Feller condition at the right boundary, on the other hand, will be met since we always assume that $\beta_n > 1$.
-Thanks to \cite[eq.~(6.19), p.~240]{KarTay81}, this assumption will imply that the right boundary is ``entrance'' but not ``exit''.
-We have the following expressions for the derivatives of the scale functions and the densities of the speed measures
+As our focus will be on the regime $\al_n \to 0$, the Feller condition at the left boundary point will not be satisfied, rendering the boundary at $0$ nonsingular.
+We impose instantaneous reflection there, i.e., set $m_n(\set{0})=0$, since it is not only the cleanest choice mathematically, but also best suited to our intended application to neuroscience.
+Moreover, we assume throughout that $\beta_n > 1$.
+This guarantees that $X_n$ is well-defined in the sense that it does not leave the state space $[0,1)$ in finite time.
+Indeed, when $\beta_n > 1$ the right boundary $r_n = 1$ is not an exit boundary (see \cite[eq.~(6.19), p.~240]{KarTay81}).